FAIRChemistry/FAIRFlow/specifications/datamodel_b07_tc.md

 - state_of_matter
   - Type: string
   - Description: s for solid, l for liquid and g for gaseous
-- role
+- reactant_role
-  - Type: Role
+  - Type: ReactantRole
-  - Description: Role of the chemical.
+  - Description: Role that a reactand plays in a chemical reaction or  in a process.

 ### Stoichiometry

 Stoichiometric information about the compound.

 - equivalents
   - Type: float
   - Description: used equivalents in relation to the reference compound